human-coder-mj/Expense-Tracker-Service/README.md

 2. Add your income and expenses with appropriate categories.
 3. Set a monthly budget to monitor your spending.
 4. View detailed reports and insights on the dashboard.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your fork.
-4. Submit a pull request with a detailed description of your changes.